agsb/milliForth-RiscV/HellOfMakefiles.md

 # Hell of Makefiles

-I use the GCC gnu toolchain, for Intel x*86*, ARMs and RiscVs. there are a defined namespace for each chain, so:
+In Linus, I use the GCC gnu toolchain, for Intel x*86*, ARMs and RiscVs. there are a defined namespace for each chain, so:

-For linux systems, x86-64-linux-gnu, riscv64-linux-gnu, arm-linux-gnueabi and for embeded systems riscv64-unknown-elf, arm-linux-gnueabi, arm-none-eabi.
+For linux systems, x86-64-linux-gnu, riscv64-linux-gnu, arm-linux-gnueabi
+and for embeded systems riscv64-unknown-elf, arm-linux-gnueabi, arm-none-eabi.

+The QEMU uses qemu-system and qemu-user packs.

 Common parameters are:

-        $(GCCFLAGS) = -nodefaultlibs -nostartfiles -stattic -Os
+        $(GCCFLAGS) = -nodefaultlibs -nostartfiles -static -Os
         $(ASFLAGS) = -Wa,-alms=$@.lst
         $(LDFLAGS) = -Wl,--stats